 - An introduction to core skills in working with parents with learning difficulties – and the opportunity to practice these skills

 - Evidence-based strategies to help you meet your clients’ goals

 - Interactive training sessions delivered by experienced Parenting Research Centre trainers

 - Program materials for use in your work with parents

 - Optional post-training coaching to integrate the skills and practices into your daily work.

-We can also develop training packages for your organisation.
+We can develop training packages for your organisation.
 These can include standard or tailored training across a range of topics.